 There are radicals in any group.
-Radical “Christians” like Mat Staver the homophobe or Richard Land who thinks all single mothers should put their children up for adoption.
+Radical “Christians” like Mat Staver the homophobe or Richard D. Land who thinks all single mothers should put their children up for adoption.
 To group “most christians” in with those extremists would be as ridiculous as Cuccinelli grouping “most liberals” in with Cuomo’s outlandish statements.
-It would also be as ridiculous as making the statement, “ the most intolerant people in America are leftists, bar none, it isn’t even close.”
+It would also be as ridiculous as making the statement, “the most intolerant people in America are leftists, bar none, it isn’t even close.”

 In Cuccinelli’s state of Virginia and around the country there are hate groups such as the White Nationalists, the Ku Klux Klan, the Black Separatists, and many others.
-Groups that are known to encourage hate and discord, intolerance and segregation.
+Groups known to encourage hate and discord, intolerance and segregation.
 Even with those groups around, Cuccinelli really believes the “leftists” are the most intolerant people in America?
 With that for perspective, it seems Cuccinelli has a skewed view on intolerance, or at least a very different view than I have.